lucas-santoni/blog.geographer.fr/content/react-ts-cheatsheet.md

 Now we can access `this.props.match.params.page`.

-Let's conclude with a few more or less related ressources:
+Let's conclude with a few more or less related resources:

 * [TypeScript JSX Manual](https://www.typescriptlang.org/docs/handbook/jsx.html)
 * [10++ TypeScript Pro tips/patterns with (or without) React](https://medium.com/@martin_hotell/10-typescript-pro-tips-patterns-with-or-without-react-5799488d6680)